COVID-19 Help Line

 If your symptoms are more severe,

-call our ER before arriving at 773-878-8200, ext.
-9
+call our ER before arriving at

-COVID-19 Vaccine Distribution and Administration
+COVID-19 Vaccine Scheduling

 COVID-19 Testing

-Swedish Hospital is pleased to offer testing for current COVID-19 infection and COVID-19 Antibody Testing for individuals who have been symptom-free for over 14 days.
+Swedish Hospital is pleased to offer testing for current COVID-19 infection in our drive-through testing tent and COVID-19 Antibody Testing for individuals who have been symptom-free for over 14 days.
+An appointment time is required for both forms of testing.

-COVID-19 Drive-Through Testing Tent
+COVID-19 Infection Testing

-We have expanded COVID-19 testing to include those without COVID-19 symptoms.
+We have expanded COVID-19 testing to include those without COVID-19 symptoms

 COVID-19 Antibody Testing